aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 <a name="interrupts"></a>
 ## Interrupts

 16 user interrupt source are supported.
 There is mapping logic that maps the user interrupts to MSI-X vectors.
-Mapping registers int he DMA controller map the 16 user interrupt sources to MSI-X vectors.
+Mapping registers in the DMA controller map the 16 user interrupt sources to MSI-X vectors.

 There are two sets of signals to generate interrupts: